Farmington Municipal Schools Improves All Aspects of Transportation - School Transportation News

-Farmington Municipal Schools was able to completely transform their transportation processes by implementing the App-Garden cloud-based solution.
+Farmington Municipal Schools in New Mexico was able to completely transform their transportation processes by implementing the App-Garden cloud-based solution.
 The district is composed of 19 award-winning schools, including one pre-school academy, 10 elementary schools, four middle schools, and four high schools.

 Until recently, Farmington relied on a mostly manual approach to managing transportation routing, field trip planning and school bus maintenance.
 While the Farmington team did start with a legacy software application, Billy Huish, Farmington’s director of transportation, remembers that it simply wasn’t getting the job done.